Playing Rules

 (b) Grasping of the rim by a player of either team shall also result in a technical foul assessed to the violating player.
 Blatant violations will also result in ejection.

-A male player may not attempt to block a female player’s shot; however a male who is standing flat-footed with his arms strait in the air is NOT considered to be attempting a block.
+A male player may not attempt to block a female player’s shot; however a male who is standing flat-footed with their arms strait in the air is NOT considered to be attempting a block.

 For the purposes of this rule, a male player is considered to be blocking a female player’s shot when: